Pasadena Child Custody Lawyer

 Who Has Custody of a Child If There Is No Court Order in California?

-In California, without a court order, both parents have equal rights to their children.
-It is illegal for one parent to hide the child from the other or prevent visitation.
-Exceptions occur if there is a fear of domestic violence towards the child or concerns for the child’s safety.
-In such cases, a parent might flee with the child if they notify the District Attorney's Child Abduction Unit within ten days and file the appropriate paperwork in the Superior Court Clerk's Office promptly.
-Establishing a formal custody agreement is highly advised to avoid conflicts and ensure the child's best interests through a legal framework.
+In California, when no court order exists, both parents share equal rights to their children.
+No parent can hide the child or block visitation.
+Exceptions exist if there is a documented threat of domestic violence or concerns about the child’s safety.
+In urgent cases, a parent must inform the District Attorney's Child Abduction Unit within ten days and promptly file paperwork with the Superior Court Clerk.
+We recommend families in Pasadena seek a court order to provide clarity and reduce potential conflicts, always prioritizing the child’s interests.

 Creating a Custody Plan That Puts Your Child First